CommentSold vs Shopify (SoldLive)

 CommentSold is a good choice for stores that are not already on Shopify.
-But there are 2 disadvantages of CommentSold:
+But there are 2 things to consider:

 CS shoppers need to register

 With SoldLive, shoppers just comment to buy.
-They get taken straight to your Shopify checkout page where they can easily check out as guest.
-Or they can log into their account on your Shopify store to take advantage of loyalty programs if you have one.
+They get taken straight to your Shopify checkout page where they can easily checkout as a guest.
+Or they can log into their account on your Shopify store to take advantage of Shopify loyalty apps if you're using one.

-Making new shoppers register before purchasing adds friction to the buying process.
+Making new shoppers register before purchasing can add friction to the buying process.

 When does CS make sense?

-So if you're already on Shopify, SoldLive might be the better choice.
-Having both Shopify and CommentSold together means you're paying for 2 checkout systems, 2 storefronts, 2 inventory management systems, 2 point-of-sales, etc.
+Having both Shopify and CommentSold together means you're paying for 2 checkout systems, 2 webstores, 2 inventory management systems, 2 point-of-sales, etc.